TikTok Users Are Burning Snowballs in Viral Videos to 'Prove' the Snow is Fake

 True weather control has been a dream of scientists for decades.
 The May 28, 1954 cover of Collier’s magazine made weather control a very literal situation where you’d pull different levers to make it rain.

-Actual weather control in the 20th century doesn’t work like that, of course.
+Actual weather control in the 20th century didn’t work like that, of course.
 It took the form of cloud seeding during the Vietnam War—an attempt to extend the monsoon season in Southeast Asia and flood the Ho Chi Minh Trail, the supply line that allowed the North Vietnamese to move weapons, food, and people to fight against the U.S. invasion.

 The U.S. military spent roughly $3 million per year from 1967 to 1972 trying to change the weather in Vietnam and when existence of the program, called Operation Popeye, leaked to the Washington Post in 1971, the Nixon administration flatly denied that it existed.
 That was a lie, of course.